MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

 </div>
 <br>

-If static OOB authentication is used, or if No OOB authentication is used, then the Provisioner shall immediately use the confirmation and random number exchanges.
+If static OOB authentication is used, or No OOB authentication is used, then the Provisioner shall immediately use the confirmation and random number exchanges.
 The figure below illustrates the message sequence for authentication with Static OOB or No OOB used.

 <div align="center">
   <img src="files/CM-Mesh-Network-Comparison/joining-process-provisioning-Authentication-with-static-or-no-OOB.png">